manuelhuber/ReactiveProgramming/index.md

 In short: an observable is a source of items which can be subscribed to.
 There are 3 types of output:
 - onNext -> a next item
-- onError -> an error occoured the stream ends
+- onError -> an error occurred the stream ends
 - onCompleted -> the stream ended

 **Operators**

-Operators work on an observable, they operate with the items and most of them return an observable themself.
-Be aware - we do functional programming so the original values won't change and new ones are created during the operation.
+Operators are functions that can be called on an observable.
+They transform, combine or otherwise operate with the items and usually return a new observable.
+Be aware - like in functional programming the original values or streams won't change and new ones are created during the operation.
 Since operator can return observables it's possible to chain multiple operators.
 There are different types of operators:

-- creating observables - operators orginate new observables
+- creating observables - operators originate new observables
 - transforming observables - operators that transform items
 - filtering observables - operators that only emits items matching a criteria
 - combining observables - operators which combine different observables into a single one